-Current guidelines suggest there is no medical reason to recommend pen needles longer than 4-5mm for children and adults [10].
-It is recommended that initial therapy should commence with shorter (4-5mm) pen needle lengths or 6mm syringe needle lengths [10].
-According to the NDSS, in 2014-2015 almost half (47.9%) of all pen needle users are using needles of 8mm or longer, although the number now using 12mm or longer needles is only 2.8% and has fallen almost 40% since 2013-2014.
+Current guidelines suggest there is no medical reason to recommend needles longer than 6mm for children, and needles longer than 8mm for adults.2 It is recommended that initial therapy should commence with shorter (4-6mm) needle lengths.2 According to the NDSS, in 2014-15 almost half (47.9%) of all pen needle users are using needles of 8mm or longer, although the number now using 12mm or longer needles is only 2.8% and has fallen almost 40% since 2013-14.
 For syringe users, 30.3% are using needles of 12.7-13mm although these make up only a small proportion of total needle use.

-In the 2008-2009 Insulin Injection Technique Questionnaire Survey it was found that 63% of participants had used the same needle length since commencing an injectable medicine [4].
-This highlights the importance of accurate initial education on appropriate needle length, and regular evaluation of IT in those administering injectable diabetes medicines.
+In the 2008-9 Insulin Injection Technique Questionnaire Survey it was found that 63% of participants had used the same needle length since commencing an injectable medicine.4 This highlights the importance of accurate initial education on appropriate needle length, and regular evaluation of IT in those administering injectable diabetes medicines.

 Recommendations for adults include:

-- Use of shorter pen needles (4mm or 5mm) for all adults, including those who are obese. - Insulin and GLP-1 receptor agonists must be injected into healthy subcutaneous tissue, avoiding lipohypertrophy and scars. - If 4mm needles are used they should be injected at 90 degrees to the skin surface. - Very slim adults may need a lifted skin fold at all sites, even with the 4 mm needle. - Injections into the arm or thigh will require a lifted skin fold with any needle length and are known to increase the risk of unintentional IM injections. - If needles ≥ 6 mm are used, they should be used with a lifted skin fold or injected at 45 degrees to decrease the risk of unintentional IM injections [10].
+- We of shorter pen needles (4mm, 5mm or 6mm) for all adults, including those who are obese. - " Injection at a 90 degree angle is preferred when smaller needle lengths are used. - " Very slim adults may need a lifted skin fold at all sites, even with shorter needle lengths. - " Injections into the arm or thigh may require a lifted skin fold with any needle length and are known to increase the risk of unintentional IM injections. - " If needles ≥ 8mm are used, they should be used with a lifted skin fold or injected at 45 degrees to decrease the risk of unintentional IM injections.